28 February 2019

 My buddy John finally reached the punchline: “Partin’s going to find out that his grandfather fucked Castro up the ass and called him Jimmy!”

 Our laughter drowned the din of about twenty people chatting inside.
 Five of us were on my balcony, overlooking Balboa Park to our east: 1,200 acres of rolling hills filled with dozens of gardens, museums, rolling bike trails, lush forests, and the San Diego Zoo.
-Less than a mile to our west, if we were in the condo of my neighbors and friends, Carleton and Linda, you’d see downtown skyscrapers, the airport, San Diego bay, and a glimpse of the navy’s underwater submarine base and the SEAL training area of Coronado Island.
+Less than a mile to our west, if we were in the condo of my neighbors and friends, Carleton and Linda, you’d see downtown skyscrapers, the airport, and the blue waters of San Diego bay.
+We were in America’s Finest City.
 It was late, and my friends were drunk.

 Levi doubled over and spilled a bit of his beer, and Erin snorted like she does late at night.
 John closed his eyes and snuggled his Tecate, and his shoulders bumped up and down in silent laughter.
-Carleton stopped chuckling and stared skyward, pondering if there were any truth behind the joke; not literally, but imagining the traits that would lead people like Castro, Hoover, Marcello, and of course Hoffa kowtowing to Big Daddy.
+Carleton stopped chuckling and stared skyward, pondering if there were any truth behind the joke; not literally, but in how my grandfather could have manipulated so many people.

 “Dude,” I said, wiping a tear from my eye, “That was fucking hilarious!”